-Rehydration salts are used to replace salts and water that the body loses when you have dehydration.
-Find out how to take it safely and possible side effects.
+Rehydration salts are used to replace salts and water that the body loses when you are dehydrated.
+Find out how to use them safely and the possible side effects.

 |Type of medicine||Also called|

 - Oral rehydration salts (ORS) are a mixture of electrolytes (salts) and carbohydrates (in the form of sugar) dissolved in water.
 They are used to replace salts and water that the body loses when you have dehydration caused by gastroenteritis, diarrhoea or vomiting.

 - Unlike other fluids you might drink to replace what you have lost, the proportion of salts and sugar in an ORS matches what your body needs to recover.

 - Commercially-available ORS products like drinks, ice blocks, sachets or effervescent tablets for making solutions can be bought from pharmacies.
 They are often available in different flavours.